-Hudson-Smith says he made suicide attempt
+Hudson-Smith reveals mental health struggles

-World Athletics Championship: Matt Hudson-Smith says he made suicide attempt
+World Athletics Championship: Matt Hudson-Smith reveals mental health struggles

 Last updated on .From the section Athletics

-Great Britain's 400m World Championship bronze medallist Matt Hudson-Smith says he made a suicide attempt last year as he battled with injury, debt and the Covid pandemic.
+Great Britain's 400m World Championship bronze medallist Matt Hudson-Smith says he struggled with his mental health last year as he battled with injury, debt and the Covid pandemic.

 The 27-year-old has overcome Achilles, hamstring and hip injuries which have affected him on the track since 2019.